Planted in Christ

 Respond with Love and Grace

-James 1:19-20 gives us practical wisdom: “Let every person be quick to hear, slow to speak, and slow to anger.
-For the anger of man does not produce the righteousness of God.”
+James 1:19-20 puts it plainly: “Be quick to hear, slow to speak, slow to anger, for the anger of man does not produce the righteousness of God.”

 Leave a Reply